axocomm/lcdeploy/README.md

 #### `copy_file`

-Copies a local file to the remote server using SCP
+Copy a local file to the remote server using SCP

 ##### Parameters